wentasah/qstopmotion/README_QtCreator_Windows.txt

 * Copy QtCore4.dll, QtGui4.dll and QtXml.dll from Qt installation bin directory
   to the new qtruntime directory
 * Copy QtCored4.dll, QtGuid4.dll and QtXmld.dll from Qt installation bin directory
-  to the new qtruntime directory
+  to the new qtruntime directory.
-* Copy the directory imageformats from Qt installation plugins directory to the new qtruntime directory
+* Copy the directory imageformats from Qt installation plugins directory to the new qtruntime directory.

 3.3 Build
 --------------------------------------------------------------------------------

-* Start Qt Creator using the shortcut to the start script.
+* Start Qt Creator.
+* Open the 'Options...' dialog in the 'Tools' menu and select 'Build & Run'.
+* In the tab 'Qt Versions' add a manual entry for the installed Qt version and press the 'Apply' button.
+* In the tab 'Kits' select the entry 'Manual - Desktop (default)' and  select the 'Microsoft Visual C++ Compiler 10.0 (x86)' and the installed Qt version.
 * Open the CMakeLists.txt file as new project.
 * In the dialog of the CMake-Assistent press the 'Run CMake' button.
 * Ignore the CMake Warnings 'system runtime library file does not exist' messages.
 * If the 'Finisch' button is enabled press this button.
-* Build | Build Solution
+* In the 'Build' menu select 'Build Project qStopMotion'
-* Locking for error and warning messages
+* Locking for error and warning messages.

 3.4 Debugging
 --------------------------------------------------------------------------------

-* Start Qt Creator using the shortcut to the start script.
+* Start Qt Creator.
-* In the dialog of the CMake-Assistent press the 'Run CMake' button.
-* Ignore the CMake Warnings 'system runtime library file does not exist' messages.
-* If the 'Finisch' button is enabled press this button.
-* Open Options | Settings | Debugger
-* On the Cdb tab enable the CDB.
-Normaly the path to the debugger will find automatically.
+* Build qStopMotion.
 * Start qStopMotion in debugging mode.